A-solver-for-Nash-Equilibrium/A_solver_for_Nash_Equilibria/readme.md

 NESol.analyze()
 ```

-This method will print out the information of strictly dominated actions(SDA), pure Nash Equilibria(PNE) and mixed Nash Equilibria(MNE) of this game.
+This method will print out the information of strictly dominated actions(SDA), pure Nash Equilibria(PNE) and mixed Nash Equilibria(MNE) of a given game.

 Example output: